morgan-se/svelte-blog/src/posts/understanding-spring.md

 ---
 title: Understanding Spring
-description: A dive into some of the finer details how Spring operates
+description: A hands-on dive into some of the finer details how Spring and other rest frameworks operate
 date: '2024-12-03'
 categories:
   - Java